Dhii/container-interface/README.md

 - [`SetCapableInterface`] - Allows setting the value for a key.
 - [`DeleteCapableInterface`] - Allows deleting a value by key.
 - [`ClearCapableInterface`] - Allows deleting all values.
+- [`ContainerFactoryInterface`] - A factory that can create containers.
 - [`ContainerExceptionInterface`] - An exception that occurs in relation to a container, and is aware of that container.
 - [`NotFoundExceptionInterface`] - An exception that occurs when attempting to